-This section of Beaufort County Community College's financial statements presents Management's Discussion and Analysis of the College's financial activity during the fiscal year ended June 30, 2020.
-This section should be read in conjunction with the College's basic financial statements and the related notes.
+This section of Central Carolina Community College's (College) financial statements presents Management's Discussion and Analysis (MD&A) of the College's financial activity during the fiscal years ended June 30, 2020 and June 30, 2019.
+This MD&A focuses on current activities, resulting changes, and currently known facts.
+Please read it in conjunction with the College's basic financial statements and the notes to the financial statements.
+For more information, please contact the Division of Finance at 919-718-7498.

-Basic Financial Statements
+Overview of the Financial Statements